pickyourtrail_logo

 The best places to visit in Zermatt include Gornergrat for panoramic views, Matterhorn Glacier Paradise, Sunnegga for family activities and lake reflections, the Five Lakes Walk, Schwarzsee Chapel, Rothorn for hiking, and the Matterhorn Museum.

-What is the weather like in Zermatt?
+What are the weather differences within Zermatt?

 The weather in Zermatt varies by altitude.
 The temperature in the village ranges from -5°C to 5°C in winter and 10°C to 25°C in summer.
 Mountain peaks remain cold year-round with temperatures from -15°C to 5°C, even during summer months.

-Is Zermatt worth visiting?
+Are places to visit in Zermatt worth visiting?

 How much do Zermatt mountain railway and cable car tickets cost?